Evaluating Cloud-Optimized HDF5 for NASA’s ICESat-2 Mission

 3 Results

-Figure 5: shows that performance once the I/O configuration is aligned with the chunking in the file, access times perform on par with cloud optimized access patterns like Kerchunk/Zarr.
+Figure 5: Once the I/O configuration is aligned with the chunking in the file, access times perform on par with cloud optimized access patterns like Kerchunk/Zarr.
 These numbers are from in-region execution.
-Out of region is considerable slower for the non cloud optimized case.
+Out of region is considerably slower for the non-cloud-optimized case.

 4 Recommendations

-We have split our recommendations for the ATL03 product into 3 main categories, creating the files, accessing the files, and future tool development.
+Based on the benckmarks we got from our tests, we have split our recommendations for the ATL03 product into 3 main categories: creating the files, accessing the files, and future tool development.
+These recommendations aim to streamline HDF5 workflows in cloud environments, enhancing performance and reducing costs.

 4.4 Mission implementation